- Can brain and spinal cord tumors in children be found early?

 Before the scan, your child may get an injection of a contrast dye through an IV (intravenous) line.
 This helps better outline any tumors that are present.
 The contrast contains iodine and may cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic to the dye and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
 Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for an imaging test.

 CT scans take longer than regular x-rays but not as long as MRI scans.
 Your child will need to lie still on a table while they are being done.
-A CT scanner has been described as a large donut, with a narrow table in the middle opening.
-During the test, the table slides in and out of the scanner.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
 Some people feel a bit confined by the ring they lie in while the pictures are being taken, although it is not as narrow as an MRI tube.
-In some cases, your child may need to be sedated before the test to keep them as still as possible and help make sure the pictures come out well.
+Some children may need to be sedated before the test to keep them as still as possible and help make sure the pictures come out well.

-CT angiography (CTA): For this test, your child is injected with a contrast material through an IV line while he or she is in the CT scanner.
+CT angiography (CTA): For this test, your child gets an injection of contrast material through an IV line while he or she is in the CT scanner.
 The scan creates detailed images of the blood vessels in the brain, which can help doctors plan surgery.
 CT angiography can provide better details of the blood vessels in and around a tumor than MR angiography in some cases.

 Positron emission tomography (PET) scan

-For a PET scan, a radioactive substance (usually a type of sugar related to glucose, known as FDG) is injected into the blood.
+For this test, a radioactive substance (usually a type of sugar known as FDG) is injected into the blood.
 The amount of radioactivity used is very low and passes out of the body within a day or so.
 Because tumor cells in the body are growing quickly, they absorb larger amounts of the sugar than most other cells.
 After about an hour, your child is moved onto a table in the PET scanner.
 He or she will lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 If your child is not able to stay still for the test, this might require sedation.

-The picture from a PET scan is not finely detailed like a CT or MRI scan, but it can provide helpful information about whether abnormal areas seen on other tests (such as MRIs) are likely to be cancerous or not.
+The PET scan image is not as detailed as a CT or MRI scan, but it can provide helpful information about whether abnormal areas seen on other tests (such as MRIs) are likely to be tumors or not.

 This test is also useful after treatment to help determine if an area that still looks abnormal on an MRI scan is remaining tumor or if it is more likely to be scar tissue.
 Any remaining tumor will show up on the PET scan, while scar tissue will not.

-For this test, a special dye is injected into blood vessels near the tumor, and the area then is viewed with x-rays.
+For this test, a special dye is injected into blood vessels near the tumor, and then the area is viewed with x-rays.
 This helps doctors look at a tumor’s blood supply.
-This test is not done much anymore, as it has largely been replaced by magnetic resonance angiography (MRA) or computerized tomographic angiography (CTA) in recent years.
+This test is not done much for brain or spinal cord tumors anymore, as it has largely been replaced by magnetic resonance angiography (MRA) or computerized tomographic angiography (CTA).

 Brain or spinal cord tumor biopsy

 Imaging tests such as MRI and CT scans may show that a child has a brain or spinal cord tumor.
 But usually the type of tumor can be determined only by removing a sample of it, which is called a biopsy.
-A biopsy may be done as a procedure on its own, or it may be part of surgery to treat the tumor.
+A biopsy may be done as a procedure on its own for diagnosis, or it may be part of surgery to treat the tumor.

 The biopsy samples are looked at under a microscope by a pathologist (a doctor specializing in diagnosis of diseases by lab tests).
 Sometimes it might need to be looked at by a neuropathologist, a pathologist who specializes in nervous system diseases.
 The pathologist determines if the tumor is benign or malignant (cancerous) and exactly what type of tumor it is.

-In some cases, such as for many astrocytomas or brain stem gliomas, it may not be necessary or possible to biopsy the tumor safely, so the diagnosis may be made based only on how the tumor looks on imaging tests.
+In some cases (such as for many astrocytomas or brain stem gliomas), it may not be necessary or possible to biopsy the tumor safely, so the diagnosis is made based only on how the tumor looks on imaging tests.

-Stereotactic needle biopsy: This type of biopsy may be used if imaging tests show the risks of surgery to remove the tumor might be too high (such as with some tumors deep within the brain) but a sample is still needed to make a diagnosis.
+This type of biopsy may be used if imaging tests show surgery to remove the tumor might be too risky (such as with some tumors in vital areas or deep within the brain) but a sample is still needed to make a diagnosis.